-Botox Injection Treatments in Denver
+Botox in Denver

-Botox Injection Treatments in Denver
+Botox Injection in Denver

-For a limited time only receive Free Botox with the purchase of Voluma or Juvederm.
+For a limited time only, receive free Botox with the purchase of Voluma or Juvederm.
 Schedule your complimentary consultation today!
 If you would like to optimize your anti-aging injections, visit our advanced facial services.

 Botox is a neurotoxin that is harvested from the bacteria Clostridium botulinum.
 This bacterium releases multiple chemicals and Botox is called the Type A botulinum toxin.